 - Quick diagnosis of emergency patients

 - Blockchain Technology: The security of patients’ data has become one of the biggest concerns for the healthcare industry.
-This is the fallout of connected healthcare gadgets, which, unless subjected to intense healthcare app security testing, can invite security threats.
-To ensure the healthcare devices remain compliant with industry protocols like HIPAA and prevent any security breach, blockchain technology has no alternative.
+This is the fallout of connected healthcare gadgets, which can invite security threats subjected to intense healthcare app security testing, invite healthcare devices to remain compliant with industry protocols like HIPAA, and prevent any security breach blockchain technology has no alternative.
 Blockchain is a decentralized database with secure encryption that allows information access to every stakeholder within an organization.
-It secures patients’ data by following a ‘write-once, never-delete, and never-change’ protocol.
+It secures patients’ data by following a ‘write-once, never-delete, and never changes protocol.
 Health apps connected to a blockchain database can offer better security and user experience compared to a traditionally used security protocol involving registration and passwords.

-- Telemedicine Services: Mobile healthcare has taken a big leap in terms of delivering quality telemedicine services and is expected to touch a humongous sum of $ 40 billion by 2021.
+- Telemedicine Services: Mobile healthcare has taken a big leap in delivering quality telemedicine services and is expected to touch a humongous sum of $ 40 billion by 2021.
 Telemedicine has made geographical distances between doctors and patients redundant and has come like a blessing during the pandemic.
 It allows chronic patients to avail doctors’ advice and medical prescriptions in real-time.
-Besides, many telehealth users are of the view that getting regular treatment through mobile healthcare apps is better than visiting the clinics.
+Besides, many telehealth users believe that getting regular treatment through mobile healthcare apps is better than visiting the clinics.
 However, these mobile healthcare applications providing telemedicine services should have rigorous healthcare QA testing to ensure better performance, compliance, and efficiency.

-With the growing complexity and scale of managing medical services, the use of digital technologies has become crucial.
+With the growing complexity and scale of managing medical services, digital technologies have become crucial.
 These offer both patients and medical professionals crucial data-driven insights in real-time to access medical care (for patients) or manage health-related emergencies (for doctors).
 However, to ensure the successful adoption of digital healthcare technology trends of 2021, practices like medical devices testing and healthcare domain testing cannot be given short shrift.